Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

-Tropical Cyclones (TCs) detection, tracking and zoom in diagnostic
+Tropical Cyclones detection, tracking and zoom in diagnostic
 ==================================================================

 Description